jakejs/jake/README.md

 itself as the execution context (i.e, "this" inside the action references the Task object).

-The `opts` argument is optional, and when it includes an `async` property set to `true`, indicates the task executes asynchronously.
-Asynchronous tasks need to call `complete()` to signal they have completed.
-(Passing a final `async` Boolean flag is deprecated, but still supported.)
+The `opts` argument is optional.
+When a task's operations are asynchronous, the `async` property should be set to `true` to notify Jake to wait for its `complete` event before proceeding.
+The `async` flag is meant to describe the operation, not the intended outcome.
+Asynchronous tasks should always call `complete()` to signal they have completed.
+By default this property is `false`.
+(Note: Passing a final Boolean literal to indicate `async` is deprecated, but still supported.)

 Tasks created with `task` are always executed when asked for (or are a prerequisite).
 Tasks created with `file` are only executed if no file with the